Realm of Fear: Influences

-This episode focused on exploring the fictional transporter technology of Star Trek, and technological phobias similar to original series character Doctor McCoy who also tried to avoid using it when possible.
+This episode focused on exploring the fictional transporter technology of Star Trek, and technological phobias similar to the original series character Doctor McCoy who also tried to avoid using it when possible.
 Transporter accident episodes are a recurring plot device across the Star Trek universe.
 Writer Brannon Braga commented that the episode was inspired by his own fear of flying: “Certainly it was one of my most personal episodes.
 People around here say I’m Barclay.
 I hate flying and that’s where the idea came from.
 If I lived in the 24th Century, I’d be afraid to transport so I enjoyed exploring some of the deeper neuroses that Barclay had.”

 Releases

 The episode was released as part of the Star Trek: The Next Generation season six DVD box set in the United States on December 3, 2002.
 A remastered HD version was released on Blu-ray optical disc, on June 24, 2014.
 The most recent release was the first on Blu-ray disc, which took place on June 24, 2014.